XgridInc/xkops/CONTRIBUTING.md

 ## Contact

-If you have any questions or need help, please reach out to us at [sundas.fatima@xgrid.co].
+If you have any questions or need help, please reach out to us at [xk8s@xgrid.co].

 ## Acknowledgements